-Once services are deemed necessary and the ARD Committee agrees upon amount and type of services, the CCC/ARD Facilitator conducting the ARD must notify the Program Manager, Student Support Services, Program Improvement, who will then assign a trainer.
+Once services are deemed necessary and the ARD Committee agrees upon amount and type of services, The CCC/ARD Facilitator conducting the ARD must notify the Assistant Director, Dispute Resolution and Parent Support who will then will assign a trainer.

-The trainer is responsible for scheduling the sessions with the parent(s).
+The trainer is responsible for scheduling the sessions with the parent.
 He/she is also responsible for collecting data on the in-home, community-based, and/or parent training goals and objectives.
-The trainer assigned to the student's service is responsible for providing the student's ARD committee with a progress update, documentation, and collected data on IEP goal(s) and objectives on a regular 9-week schedule.
+The trainer assigned to the student's service is responsible for providing the student's ARD committee with a progress update, documentation and collected data on IEP goal and objectives on a regular 9 week schedule.